vilbergs/ekolog/README.md

 ## Why

-I made this so that I could capture console logs and exceptions from browsers on mobile devices, where connecting accessing the device dev-tools was not an option.
+I made this so that I could capture console logs and exceptions from browsers on mobile devices, where accessing the devices dev-tools was not an option.

 ## Features